 Since moisture is the enemy of effective seed storage, you want to keep the humidity as low as possible.
 To that end, some growers like to toss in a silica gel desiccant packet along with their seeds while they’re in storage.
 Silica packets are those little pillow-shaped things you sometimes find in vitamin bottles or shoes, where they’re used for the same reason: To absorb moisture.
 Don’t have any silica gel desiccant handy?
 You might also try tossing in a few dozen grains of uncooked rice.

-Frozone: Yay or Nay?
+Freezing Your Seeds: Yay or Nay?

 Freezer storage is a real point of contention among growers.
 Some say it can hold seeds in stasis, extending their lifespan, while others are adamant that too much cold will damage them as surely as too much warmth with sprout them.
 This is one where you’ll have to read up and decide for yourself since right now there’s no consensus to be found; I personally think the fridge is a safer bet.
 Wherever you keep your seeds, you should seal them in a plastic bag and another external airtight container.
 A film canister is ideal since it’ll also protect them from light.
 If you can’t get your hands on one of those (who uses film these days?) a mason jar will work too, as long as you keep it somewhere dark.
 Make sure the jar is completely dry inside and out before you seal it up; the point is to avoid water as much as possible.
 And don’t forget to label your strains, so you’ll know what you’re growing!

 When taking your seeds in or out of storage, here’s an important tip: touch the seeds as little as possible with your hands—preferably not at all.
 Oils from your skin can start to wear away the seeds’ protective outer shell, exposing the embryo within to oxidation.
-Best practice is to use a pair of tweezers to (gently) handle the seeds when needed.
+The best practice is to use a pair of tweezers to (gently) handle the seeds when needed.
 You needn’t take all the precautions they use at the Svalbard Global Seed Vault in Norway.

 Not everyone can store their seeds 400 feet deep in a sandstone mountain (which, let’s face it, isn’t all that convenient).
 Just remember the mantra “cool, dark, dry” and your little treasures should be fine.
 When you’re ready to take the seeds out of storage and get growing, head on over to our comprehensive germination guide for the best techniques!
-And if you’re just getting a head start (you planner, you) and haven’t even bought your seeds yet, don’t miss our ridiculous selection of feminized, tested, and TLC’d marijuana seeds.
+And if you’re just getting a head start (you planner, you) and haven’t even bought your seeds yet, don’t miss our ridiculous selection of feminized, tested, and TLC marijuana seeds.